Pre-Application

 In most cases, students are required by the host country’s US-based consulate to apply or pick-up the visa in person.
 For residents in Michigan, Illinois, Indiana, Wisconsin or Minnesota, this will most likely require a visit to the appropriate consulate located in Chicago, IL or Detroit, MI.
 For students who reside in other regions of the United States, you will be required to apply to the consulate in your region or use your school address to apply in Chicago or Detroit.
 For students applying during the summer prior to study abroad in fall, you will need to schedule your appointment at least eight weeks prior to departure.
 Students participating in a Kalamazoo program and applying for their own visa must provide proof of their visa to the CIP before the departure date.
 Late departures will not be arranged for students who are unable to obtain their visa prior to the group departure date.

-The CIP does NOT coordinate visa applications or entry documents for the following Kalamazoo Partner Programs: Australia, Border Studies, Brazil, Chile, Colombia, Costa Rica, Cuba, England, Greece, Jordan, Hungary, Israel, Japan, Jordan, New Zealand, Northern Ireland, Scotland, South Korea, and Trinidad.
+The CIP does NOT coordinate visa applications or entry documents for the following Kalamazoo Partner Programs: Australia, Border Studies, Brazil, Chile, Colombia, Costa Rica, England, Greece, Jordan, Hungary, Israel, Japan, Jordan, New Zealand, Northern Ireland, Scotland, South Korea, and Trinidad.
 Students preparing to participate in these programs are responsible for obtaining the required application documents, payment of any processing fees and communicating directly with the appropriate consulate and host institution.

 Students preparing to study on Kalamazoo Partner Programs are expected to use the following resources to become familiar with visa requirements and applications: